Reading time: Less than 3 minutes

 Fortunately, perhaps because I could be counted upon to get good grades, my teachers failed to notice my inattention, and they never criticized me for daydreaming.
 Also, fortunately, this was several decades before cell phones and I didn’t have an easier way of distracting myself with something most of us see as “entertaining.”

 These days, when I’m bored, I tend to go to the online New York Times and read an article on my phone.
 I might do this while I’m waiting for a meeting to start, standing in a bank lineup (although I try to avoid that easily-preventable form of torture) or killing time before a doctor/dentist appointment.

 Now, however, I’m starting to think I might be better off just allowing my mind to wander.
-I concluded this after reading some recent research from scientists from the Max Planck Institute for Human Cognitive and Brain Sciences in Leipzig, Germany and the University of York in England.
+I concluded this after reading some research from scientists from the Max Planck Institute for Human Cognitive and Brain Sciences in Leipzig, Germany and the University of York in England.

 Over the last several generations, our society has tended to view mind wandering as a failure in control.
 Now, however, neuroscientists are able to tell us that it’s actually an advantage.
 “We found that in people who often purposefully allow their minds to go off on a tangent, the cortex is thicker in some prefrontal regions,” says Johannes Golchert, from Leipzig, and first author of the study.
 (Increased cortical thickness is associated with greater intelligence.)

 The study also found that when people intentionally allow their minds to wander, two main brain networks — the default-mode network and the frontoparietal network — tend to work more closely together.
 This helps writers because the first network, which focuses on information from memory and the second one, which inhibits irrelevant stimuli, are both more effective when they work together.